outsinre/outsinre.github.com/_posts/2023-01-02-openresty.md

 1. toc
 {:toc}

 This post presents the way to manually build [OpenResty](http://openresty.org) on archlinux.
-On [macOS](https://www.zhstar.win/2020/10/12/macos/#homebrew-tap), please use [Homebrew tap](http://openresty.org/en/installation.html#binary-packages).
 For a quick playaround, try with [Docker image](https://hub.docker.com/r/openresty/openresty).

 # Grab Sources #